Tuition & Visa Information

 As soon as you have been accepted to LMU, follow the appropriate checklist to make sure you meet all of the immigration and enrollment requirements.

 LMU will support your transition to the United States and Los Angeles every step of the way.
-Here are some additional resources we think you'll find of use.
+Here are some Common Immigration Terms we think you'll find of use.

 LMU hosts both F-1 and J-1 visas for international students.
-Please see the following link for additional details: New Students (undergraduate and graduate).
+Please see Immigration Forms and Resources for additional details (undergraduate and graduate).

 Visitors with B-2 visas intending to visit academic institutions in the U.S. must declare their intentions as a "Prospective Student" or "Prospective Exchange Visitor" at the Port of Entry.
 B-2 visitors who fail to do this are no longer eligible for a "change of status" within the U.S. and must depart the country to apply for an F-1 visa.

 The 2015-2016 tuition is $49,190, plus the general student fee.
 Students should also budget $18,000 - $25,000 in addition to tuition cost for living expenses and books.
 For a more detailed list of fees and other expenses, please review our Tuition and Fees page.